melodytowett/Quotes/quotes/README.md

  ----------------------------------|------------------------
 input Qoute to the form           | dispaly you quote with the day it was published
  ----------------------------------|-------------------------
 click the toogle button               | show quote details
+click upvote or downvote   |   Vote the qoute or not

 ## our program should
 * Calculate Day the quote was published